• Skip to primary navigation

 Notes

-Storage: Store pie loosely covered with foil or in a pie keeper at room temperature for up to 2-3 days or in the fridge for up to 4-5 days.
+Storage: Store leftover pie covered with foil or in an airtight container at a cool room temperature for up to 3 days or in the fridge for up to 5 days.

 *I recommend a mix of apples for a good variety of flavor.
 For this pie I used 3 Honeycrisp apples (juicy and sweet) and 1 Granny Smith apple (tart).